Fetterman Fight: Controversy

 The orders were given in front of Lieutenant Grummond's house, next the colonel's, and those who were present heard them repeated with distinctness and special urgency.
 Lieutenant Wands was also instructed to repeat them.
 As if peculiarly impressed with some anticipations of rashness in the movement, the colonel, just after the command left, went across the parade ground to a sentry platform, halted the mounted party, and gave additional orders, understood in the garrison, and by those who heard them, to be the substantial repition [sic] of the former.
 'The health of Mrs Grummond was such that Lieutenant Wands and other friends urged him, for his family's sake, to be prudent, and avoid all rash movements and any pursuit that would draw them over Lodge Trail Ridge, and to report to Brevet Lieutenant-Colonel Fetterman the orders he had received.
 These orders, in so many words, 'to relieve the train, and under no circumstances to cross the ridge.'
 Everyone knew why special emphasis was given to these orders.

 The bodies of Fetterman and his soldiers were found more than half a mile beyond the summit of the ridge.
 According to Calitri, historians believe evidence conflicts as to whether Carrington gave his order.
 He suggests that Carrington and Fetterman planned to take the offensive against the Indians attacking the wood train and that Fetterman took the Lodge Trail Ridge to gain a position to attack the Indians from the rear.
 He says that other than Carrington's accusations, "there is no evidence indicating that Fetterman was anything but a professional officer and a perfect gentleman" with a distinguished combat record.

 Calitri also suggests controversy about Grummond.
 On dispatching Grummond and the cavalry to join Fetterman, Carrington explicitly ordered him to stay with Fetterman during the operation.
 Yet, at some point, Grummond led his cavalry far in advance of Fetterman, chasing the Indian decoys in direct violation of his orders.
 He had a distinguished Civil War record as a combat officer, but he had been court-martialed for drunkenness and abuse of civilians and was known as a bigamist.
 Calitri suggests that he was reckless and possibly disobeyed orders during the December 6 fight.

-Also, in the case of Captain Tenodor Ten Eyck, who was sent by Carrington to support or rescue Fetterman when the sounds of battle were heard at Fort Kearny, the captain was accused of having been slow to march to the aid of Fetterman, taking a longer route to reach him.
+Also, in the case of Captain Tenodor Ten Eyck, who was sent by Carrington to support or rescue Fetterman when the sounds of battle were heard at Fort Phil Kearny, the captain was accused of having been slow to march to the aid of Fetterman, taking a longer route to reach him.
 Ten Eyck was accused of cowardice and drunkenness and was permitted to retire from the army.
 Even if he had taken the shortest route, Ten Eyck was highly unlikely to have arrived in time to assist Fetterman.